 It’s a blend of Cinnamon Schnapps and Apple Cider.
 Essentially, a taste of fall in a glass.
 You can enjoy this cinnamon liqueur cocktail at room temperature or as hot apple cider.

-This cocktail is easy to multiply- simply use my free printable measurement conversion chart if serving guests!
+This cocktail is easy to multiply for larger quantities – simply use the 1x2x3x tab in the printable recipe card, or get my free printable measurement conversion chart!

 Cinnamon schnapps is a high proof cinnamon flavored alcohol that is often distilled with the same flavoring that is used to make red hot cinnamon candies.
 There are many brands to choose from when looking for cinnamon schnapps.
 A few of my favorites?